Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <br>

 <p>
-Certainly, having storage containers or data structures capable of storing vast amounts of information and performing various operations on those datasets is valuable.
-However, it contributes to only one aspect of this series, namely data structures.
-Another critical aspect involves the algorithms or methods we employ to execute these actions or any action, for that matter.
-The manner in which we approach a problem can significantly impact the efficiency or potential detriment of the functionalities we provide.
-Making processes from taking only a few seconds to taking hours.
+Another crucial dimension involves the algorithms our data structures employ to carry out these operations.
+How we address a problem can significantly affect the efficiency or potential of our functionalities, preventing them from taking merely a few seconds to hours or even more time to accomplish their task.
+Consider the scenario where we aim to find the student with the highest age among a pool of 2500 students.
+What if the chosen method for this task is extremely efficient, causing it to take an excessively long time?
+This highlights the importance of the methods we employ and the approaches we take to solve problems.
+These factors can drastically influence the computer's time and effort in problem-solving.
+This underscores another reason why learning and understanding these principles is crucial.

 </p>